wnguyen36/Multisensing-IV-Bag-Classification-System/README.md

 - **36% of IV catheter transfusions fail before therapy completion** (Marsh et al., 2024)
 - **72–99% of clinical alarms are false alarms**, driving alarm fatigue (Sendelbach & Funk, 2013)

 These numbers describe the same root failure: gravity IV systems have a monitoring gap.
 Existing devices like Monidrop detect drop rate only, fire threshold-based alarms, and provide no failure classification or sensor redundancy.
-A nurse hearing an alarm doesn't know whether the bag is empty, occluded, or leaking — so alarms get ignored, and real complications get missed.
+A nurse hearing an alarm doesn't know whether the bag is empty, occluded, or leaking, so alarms get ignored, and real complications get missed.
 IIIV closes that gap by classifying the failure mode itself, so alerts are actionable instead of ambient.

 ## Technical Approach